hemaxi-prajapati/projecto/readme.md

 - **Create Task**: Project Managers can create tasks, assign multiple users, and set task details.
 - **Manage Task**: Project Managers can view and edit task details within projects.

-## Installation

-To set up the Project Management System locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/project-management-system.git`
-2. Navigate to the project directory: `cd project-management-system`
-3. Install dependencies: `yarn install`
-4. Configure the database connection in `a.env`
-5. Import the database schema from `symfony console make:migration`
-6. Import the database schema from `symfony console doctrine:migration:migrate
-7. Start the development server: `Yarn build` and `yarn watch`
-8. Start the development server: `symfony serve`
-9. Access the application in your web browser: `http://localhost:3000`

-Please make sure you have PHP and a compatible web server installed on your machine.

 ## Technologies Used